Center for Rehabilitation Engineering, Science & Technology (CREST)

 I'm grateful for many things during my time at Clarkson, but the CREST lab is undoubtedly at the top of that list.
 I had taken many research and undergrad lab courses; however, the CREST lab allowed me to apply my engineering knowledge to investigate and solve complex biomedical problems.
 CREST connected the dots between many of my previous classes and taught me how to implement the short- and long-term goals needed to complete high-level research studies.

-Austin Marshall '20, BS in Biomolecular Science PhD candidate in Bioscience and Biotechnology
+Austin Marshall '20 BS in Biochemistry, PhD candidate in Bioscience and Biotechnology

 Research Focus

-CREST's focus is spread across the Coulter School of Engineering and the Lewis School of Health Sciences.
+CREST's focus is spread across the Coulter School of Engineering and Applied Sciences and the Lewis School of Health and Life Sciences.

 Current Areas of Research